Flat vs Angled Keyboards – What Are The Pros & Cons?

 There are keyboard holders available in the market that can transform your flat keyboard into an angled one.

-Flat Keyboards:
+Flat Keyboards

-Flat keyboards are usually keyboards with a flat surface and have a thin design with low-profile keycaps.
-It is considered better where your chair height is more so that when you sit your wrists stay in a neutral position.
 Many ergonomic keyboards with lower profiles follow flat design patterns, and they look very elegant.
 They are recommended for users who routinely use them for official purposes, and they work at a relaxed pace.

 • Sleek and stylish design